 Tests and diagnosis

->

-> To help decide whether recurrent infections could be due to primary immunodeficiency, your doctor will begin by asking a number of questions, such as what health problems you have, how long infections last, how severe they are and whether they respond to treatment.
+To help decide whether recurrent infections could be due to primary immunodeficiency, your doctor will begin by asking a number of questions, such as what health problems you have, how long infections last, how severe they are and whether they respond to treatment.
 Your doctor will also want to know whether any close relatives have an inherited immune system disorder.
 Your doctor will perform a physical examination to look for clues that may indicate the cause of your illness.
-Primary immune disorders are rare, so your doctor will want to be sure your signs and symptoms aren't caused by a more common health problem.

->

-> There are several tests used to diagnose an immune disorder.
+There are several tests used to diagnose an immune disorder.
 They include:

 Treatments and drugs